Safe in the Lungau Mountains – Hiking Rules

-To ensure that your hiking experience in the Salzburger Lungau remains safe and unforgettable, there are a few important rules and codes of conduct for the mountains and alpine pastures to follow.
+To ensure that your hiking experience in the Salzburg Lungau region remains safe and unforgettable, there are a few important rules and codes of conduct to respect regarding the mountains and alpine pastures.

 A brown cow stands on a grassy hill with mountains in the background under a clear sky in Salzburger Lungau.